 This inspirational woman did what you would do for your own children: she worked and scraped to get enough money to give them the life she envisioned.
-Today, on International Women’s Day, we celebrate strong women like her.
+So today we celebrate this strong woman and strong women like her.
 We celebrate their determination and courage in a male-dominated world.
 Kinships everywhere work to empower the women in their communities.
 Will you do the same?

 Did you know that Kinship United hosts numerous programs to empower women worldwide?
-For example, Kinships in Kenya teach women tailoring and dressmaking to earn an income.
-And Ugandan Kinships teach women baking skills through a growing baking program.
+For example, Kinship Projects in Kenya teach women tailoring and dressmaking to earn an income.
+And Ugandan Kinship Projects teach women baking skills through a growing baking program.
 Are you interested in learning more about these programs?
-Email Allen at email@example.com for more information!
+Email Allen at firstname.lastname@example.org for more information!